Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Method

 \subsection{Background}

-Prior approaches \cite{2021_lav, 2021_gta} use DTW as the principal method for temporal alignment loss.
-Given a cost matrix $d_{i, j}$ that measures the cost of matching elements between embeddings $Z^1$ and $Z^2$, DTW seeks the optimal path that minimizes this cost.
+Prior approaches \cite{2021_lav, 2021_gta} use DTW as the main method for the temporal alignment loss.
+Given embeddings \( Z^1 \) and \( Z^2 \), we compute a cost matrix \( C \in \mathbb{R}^{T_1 \times T_2} \), where each element \( C_{i,j} \) measures the local distance between \( Z^1_i \) and \( Z^2_j \).
+DTW seeks the optimal alignment path through this cost matrix that minimizes the total cumulative cost.
 The feasible paths must satisfy constraints of matching endpoints, monotonicity, and continuity.
-Initially, the computational complexity of DTW grows exponentially with the length of the sequences due to the combinatorial explosion of possible alignment paths.
-However, by using dynamic programming, DTW's complexity reduced to polynomial time.
-The DTW algorithm can be formulated as follows:
+While the number of possible alignment paths grows exponentially with the lengths of the sequences, dynamic programming allows DTW to compute the optimal path efficiently in quadratic time \( O(T_1 T_2) \).
+The DTW algorithm is formulated recursively as:

-where $D_{i, j}$ represents the cumulative distance up to the point $(i, j)$ in the cost matrix, and $d_{i, j}$ denotes the local distance between elements $Z^1_i$ and $Z^2_j$.
-The non-differentiable nature of the $\min$ operator in the DTW formulation presents challenges for gradient-based optimization techniques.
-To address this, prior methods \cite{2021_lav, 2021_gta} utilize Soft-DTW \cite{2017_softdtw}, which replaces the discrete $\min$ operator with a differentiable/smoothed version denoted as $\min^\gamma$.
-As the parameter $\gamma$ approaches zero, he behavior of $\min^\gamma$ approximates that of the discrete $\min$ operator.
+where \( D_{i, j} \) represents the accumulated cost up to point \( (i, j) \), and \( C_{i, j} \) is the local cost between elements \( Z^1_i \) and \( Z^2_j \).
+The non-differentiable nature of the DTW formulation presents challenges for gradient-based optimization techniques.
+To address this, prior methods \cite{2021_lav, 2021_gta} utilize Soft-DTW \cite{2017_softdtw} which replaces the discrete \( \min \) operator with a differentiable, smoothed version denoted as \( \text{softmin}^\gamma \).
+As the smoothing parameter \( \gamma \) approaches zero, the behavior of \( \text{softmin}^\gamma \) approximates that of the discrete \( \min \) operator.
 This substitution enables the use of gradient-based optimization in DTW while preserving its alignment capabilities.